Vyral/base-template/_posts/2019-10-29-why-we-love-having-sterling-donley-on-our-team.md

 {% include youtube.html %}

-For today’s agent spotlight, I’m joined by ISA Sterling Donley.
+For today’s agent spotlight, we are joined by ISA Sterling Donley.
 We’ve known Sterling for quite a long time, and we love having him on the team.&nbsp;&nbsp;

 As an inside sales agent, **he fields a lot of inbound calls and helps other agents put deals together.** For any incoming inquiries of potential buyers and sellers, his responsibility is to understand what their wants and needs are and then connect them to the right team member.&nbsp;